FireworksProject/enginemill-db/README.md

 If the document has not been fetched with .get() or query() then an Error with code 'INVPARAM' will be thrown.

-Returns a Q::Promise Object.
+_Returns_ a Q::Promise Object which resolves to `true` if the document was deleted and `false` if it didn't exist in the first place.
+The promise will reject if there is a conflict error.

 ### query
 _query(aIndex, aQuery)_ Query an index of documents based on a key range.

 * aIndex - The name String of the index to query.
 * aQuery - The Object hash of query parameters.
-*          .key        - The key to use (may be String, Number, Null, or Array).
+* aQuery.key - The key to use (may be String, Number, Null, or Array).
-*          .limit      - The max Number of documents to include in the results.
+* aQuery.limit - The max Number of documents to include in the results.
-*          .descending - A Boolean flag which can be used to reverse the order of the range scan (default: false).
+* aQuery.descending - A Boolean flag which can be used to reverse the order of the range scan (default: false).
-*          .startkey   - The key to begin a range scan on (may be String, Number, Null, or Array).
+* aQuery.startkey - The key to begin a range scan on (may be String, Number, Null, or Array).
-*          .endkey     - The key to end a range scan on (may be String, Number, Null, or Array).
+* aQuery.endkey - The key to end a range scan on
+                  (may be String, Number, Null, or Array).

 It is assumed that the index has already been created through another channel.
 If it hasn't, then the returned Q::Promise will reject with a 'NOTFOUND' Error.

-Returns a Q::Promise Object.
+_Returns_ a Q::Promise Object which resolves to an Array of documents represented by JavaScript Objects.

 Copyright and License